TL;DR:

 Keep reading or watch: Lina Lugova, Head of Marketing at Epom, giving an extensive overview of the programmatic advertising ecosystem.

-This means that publishers use a supply-side platform (SSP) to list their digital ad inventory.
-When someone visits the publisher's website, the SSP forwards the ad request to a demand-side platform (DSP), which is an advertiser's tool to manage ad campaigns.
+The automated programmatic approach is based on a real-time bidding (RTB) protocol.
+Publishers use a supply-side platform (SSP) to list their digital ad inventory.
+When someone visits a publisher's website, the SSP forwards the ad request to a demand-side platform (DSP), which manages the advertiser's campaigns.
+The DSP initiates an RTB auction โ the highest bidder wins, their ad is served, all in milliseconds.

 AdTech vs. MarTech: The Difference